bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 iex(7)> knocking_at_our_door
 "Voldemort"
 iex(8)> our_response
-"Come on inside, friend."
+"Come on inside, Voldemort."

 {% endhighlight %}

 This is crazy.
 And we are dead.
 And this is by design.
-If we had written the follow code instead Harry Potter would have lived.
+If we had written the following code instead, Harry Potter would have lived.

 {% highlight elixir %}

 iex(4)> our_response = case knocking_at_our_door do
-...(4)>   ^friend -> "Come on inside, friend."
+...(4)>   ^friend -> "Come on inside, #{friend}."
 ...(4)>   ^enemy -> "Expelliarmus!"
 ...(4)> end
 "Explelliarmus!"

 {% endhighlight %}

 See the difference?
 Notice the `^friend` versus `friend` and `^enemy` versus `enemy`.
 The hat `^` says "use the last pinned value of this variable."
-Without the `^` the variable `friend` wasn't used as a guarding, declarative pattern match, it was used as a short-lived shadow variable that held whatever was passed in.
-That first clause would always match, and as soon as the case statement fell out of scope the evidence that (for just a tiny moment) `friend` was `==` to `Voldemort`.
-That is subtle.
-That is dark magic.
+Without the `^` the variable `friend` wasn't used as a guarding, declarative pattern match; it was used as a short-lived shadow variable that held whatever was passed in.
+That first clause would always match, and as soon as the case statement fell out of scope the only evidence that (for just a tiny moment) `friend` was `==` to `Voldemort` is `our_response`.
+That is subtle; that is dark magic.
 It is easy (especially for Erlangers who expect a match) to miss it.
-This will cause disasters, and the upside of the current behaviour is hard to see.
+This will cause problems, and the upside is hard to see.

+If we write this as a module, will the compiler save us with a warning?
+Maybe.
+Maybe not.

+{% highlight elixir %}

+defmodule KnockKnock do
+	def who_is_there do
+		friend = "Ron Weasley"
+		enemy = "Voldemort"
+		knocking_at_our_door = "Voldemort"

+		our_response = case knocking_at_our_door do
+			friend -> "Come on inside, #{friend}."
+			enemy -> "Expelliarmus!"
+		end

+		{friend,enemy,knocking_at_our_door,our_response}
+	end
+end
+{% endhighlight %}

+...and we compile
+{% highlight elixir %}
+iex(1)> c "knock_knock.ex"
+knock_knock.ex:9: warning: variable enemy is unused [KnockKnock]
+{% endhighlight %}

+Hmm...
+Mixed bag.
+There is no warning about `friend` because we use the value in our response.
+We luck-up and get a compiler warning on line:9 because `enemy` is not used in that clause.
+That might be enough to clue us in to the bug.
+If not, when we run

+{% highlight elixir %}
+iex(2)> KnockKnock.who_is_there
+{"Ron Weasley", "Voldemort", "Voldemort", "Come on inside, Voldemort."}
+iex(3)>
+{% endhighlight %}

+> Knock, knock.
+> Who's there?
+> You know.
+> You-know-who?

 ###Conclusion
 Shadowing is not harmful in the same way that mutable variables are harmful.
 It's not going to jack up your parallel work.
-Shadowing is harmful in another way; it creates a pitfall and adds a diligence requirement (always a bad thing) when using pattern matching.
+Shadowing does create a pitfall and adds a diligence requirement (always a bad thing) when using pattern matching.
 This is an ugly wart on a beautiful language.